Nadia Whittome: 2019–24 Parliament

-Following election of Keir Starmer as Leader of the Labour Party in April 2020, Whittome was appointed as the Parliamentary Private Secretary to Jonathan Ashworth, the Shadow Secretary of State for Health and Social Care.
+Following election of Keir Starmer as Leader of the Labour Party in April 2020, Whittome was appointed as the parliamentary private secretary to Jonathan Ashworth, the Shadow Secretary of State for Health and Social Care.
 In response to the toppling of the statue of Edward Colston on 7 June 2020, Whittome tweeted "I celebrate these acts of resistance" and called for "a movement that will tear down systemic racism and the slave owner statues that symbolise it".

 In September 2020, Whittome was one of 18 Labour MPs who defied the whip and voted against the Overseas Operations Bill.
 She said the bill was "anti-veteran, anti-human rights, and would effectively decriminalise torture".
-In response, she was sacked from her role as a parliamentary private secretary.
+In response, she was dismissed from her role as a parliamentary private secretary.
 In November, she signed an open letter condemning violence and discrimination against transgender people.

 Whittome was critical of the Police, Crime, Sentencing and Courts Bill, calling it "the next step in our descent to authoritarianism" and claiming the Bill was "born out of Priti Patel's fury at Black Lives Matter".
 In May 2021, alongside celebrities and other public figures, she was a signatory to an open letter from Stylist magazine which called on the government to address what it described as an "epidemic of male violence" by funding an "ongoing, high-profile, expert-informed awareness campaign on men's violence against women and girls".

-During the 2022 United Kingdom railway strike that began in June 2022, she donated £2,000 of her parliamentary salary to the National Union of Rail, Maritime and Transport Workers strike fund, and also joined strikers at Nottingham railway station.
+During the 2022 United Kingdom railway strike, she donated £2,000 of her parliamentary salary to the National Union of Rail, Maritime and Transport Workers strike fund, and also joined strikers at Nottingham railway station.
 Following the October 2022 Conservative Party leadership election, she tweeted that Rishi Sunak becoming Britain's first British-Asian Prime Minister was not "a win for Asian representation".
 She was later instructed by her party's whips to delete the tweet.

+2024–Present Parliament

+At the 2024 general election, Whittome was re-elected to Parliament as MP for Nottingham East with a decreased vote share of 53.6% and a decreased majority of 15,162.

+Whittome has led calls for Georgia to be removed from the UK Home Office's list of 'safe' states to return asylum seekers to, saying that it is 'vital that Georgia is now removed from the safe states designation to ensure that the claims of LGBTQIA refugees are properly assessed'.

 Personal life

-Whittome identifies as queer.
+Whittome identifies as queer and bisexual.
 She speaks fluent French and German.
 In May 2021, Whittome announced that she had been suffering from post-traumatic stress disorder and would be taking a leave of absence.
 On 6 September 2021, she returned to her duties in the House of Commons.

+Whittome has described herself as a baptised Catholic who does not follow any religion, and has affirmed rather than taking an oath of office.
 She is a vegan.
-Whittome has described herself as a baptised Catholic who does not follow any religion, and has affirmed rather than taking an oath of office.